 For those still on the edge of the entrepreneurial pool, ready to dip a toe, this post is for you.
 Let’s talk about catching those dreams, fearless crusaders.
 Yes, even now.
 There are opportunities for small businesses to shine in this crisis, and depending on your passions, now might be as good a time as any to plunge.
 Or maybe this is just the pause you needed to step back, scrutinize your ideas (hey, Cartographer), and be ready for when the world opens up again.

 In this month’s Founder’s Zodiac, we’re breaking down business types that jibe with each sign.
-If you’ve asked yourself, “What kind of business should I start?” you need to first understand your motivations, your goals, and your entrepreneur personality type.
+Before you start brainstorming small business ideas, you need to first understand your motivations, your goals, and your entrepreneur personality type.
 (Don’t know your Founder Sign?
 Start with our quiz and meet us back here.)